ajdepersio/Dt.StarwarsService/README.md

 Programming exercise to create a "Backends for Frontends" API around StarWars API (https://swapi.dev)

-See it in action here (), though you'll need credentials
+If you have credentials, you can see it in action here (https://dtstarwarsservicefunctions20220314173357.azurewebsites.net/api/swagger/ui)

 ## Functional Requirements
 * List all Starships